turingschool/front-end-curriculum/lessons/module-2/build-an-npm-module-mod2.md

 Also make sure you verify the email address that you sign up with.
 They will likely send you an email confirmation to verify.

-### Create a new GitHub Repo
+### DEVELOPER: Create a new GitHub Repo

 Create a new GitHub repo from the GitHub web UI to host your npm package.
-You can name it whatever you'd like.
-(Something like `fake-package` is just fine.)
+Name it sorting-algorithms

 Make sure when you create your new GitHub repo you check the box that says 'Initialize this repository with a README', and add a `.gitignore` file.
 From the dropdown menu of pre-generated `.gitignore` files, choose 'Node'.